almirbanjanovic/cloud-playground-infra/README.md

 ---

-## Pipelines (order)
+## Pipelines

 1. Test OpenID Connect (`test-oidc.yaml`)

+After a successful OIDC test you may choose one of two deployment paths:

+- Terraform deployment
-2. Terraform Init Remote Backend (`terraform-init-backend.yaml`)
+  1. Terraform Init Remote Backend (`terraform-init-backend.yaml`) — prepares storage backend and related resources
-3. Terraform Plan, Approve, Apply (`terraform-plan-approve-apply.yaml`)
+  2. Terraform Plan, Approve, Apply (`terraform-plan-approve-apply.yaml`) — runs plan, requires manual approval, then applies

-The reusable plan workflow is `terraform-plan.yaml` and the apply workflow is `terraform-apply.yaml`.
+  - The reusable plan workflow is `terraform-plan.yaml` and the apply workflow is `terraform-apply.yaml`.

+- Bicep deployment
+  1. Bicep What-If, Deploy (`bicep-deploy.yaml`) — runs the Bicep templates for environments that use Bicep modules.
+This workflow includes a manual approval step (same manual-approval action used by the Terraform workflow) to review changes before applying.

+Notes:
+- `Test OpenID Connect` should be run first to validate OIDC setup.
+- Choose the deployment path (`Terraform` or `Bicep`) that matches the IaC used for the target environment.

 ---

 ## Manual Approval

-Workflow "3.
-Terraform Plan, Approve, Apply" uses `trstringer/manual-approval@v1` to require a manual check of the Terraform plan before applying changes.
+Workflows "Bicep What-If, Deploy" and "Terraform Plan, Approve, Apply" uses `trstringer/manual-approval@v1` to require a manual check of the Terraform plan before applying changes.
 For production, consider separating Plan and Apply into distinct workflows or PRs.

 ---